 Pelvic exam findings should be documented using terminology corresponding to the FGGT and the Pelvic Exam CRF.
 For findings in which the finding term marked on the Pelvic Exam CRF is more specific than the corresponding term on the FGGT, use the more specific term.
+All AEs should be documented per the term marked on the Pelvic Exam form.
+Always include the specific anatomical location of pelvic exam findings (e.g., vaginal, vulvar) in the AE term.

-8.5.5 Anorectal Exam Instructions
+9.5.3 Anorectal Exam Instructions